ShinojEdakkara/DevCenter/_posts/2017/2017-07-21-autogenerate-adapter-from-openapi-specification.md

 - Yathendra P Neela
 ---

+## Overview

+Auto-generation of an adapter for Mircoservice/backend systems from its OpenAPI specification (Swagger Specification) helps in expediting application development.
+By using this feature, Mobile Foundation user can now focus on the application logic instead of creating the Mobile Foundation adapter, which connects the application to the desired back-end service.

 ## Overview of Adapters

 Adapters are Maven projects that contain server-side code implemented in either Java or JavaScript.
 Adapters are used to perform any necessary server-side logic, and to transfer and retrieve information from backend systems to client applications and cloud services.
 See more on [Developing Adapters](http://mobilefirstplatform.ibmcloud.com/tutorials/en/foundation/8.0/adapters)